 - Discuss the audit process from engaging an audit firm, to coordinating the onsite fieldwork, to reviewing and addressing potential findings in the audit report

 - Describe your organization’s rights vis-à-vis its awarding agency in the audit resolution process

-Carol is a Senior Manager in Aronson LLC's Association Industry Services Group.
-With more than 15 years of public accounting experience, Carol has for the past 13 years focused exclusively on nonprofit audit and accounting issues including federal funding and related Single Audit requirements, cost principles, and compliance issues.
+Carol Barnard is an Audit Director specializing in the Nonprofit Assurance group with Aprio.
+With more than 19 years of public accounting experience, Carol helps her clients navigate nonprofit audits and financial reporting, Uniform Guidance compliance and Single Audits.
 Carol is a CPA licensed in Virginia and Maryland.
 She earned her MBA in Accounting in 2003 and her Certified Fraud Examiner designation in 2012.
-Today, she is a member of both the American Institute of CPAs (AICPA) and the Association of Certified Fraud Examiners (ACFE).
-[Full Bio]
+She is a member of both the American Institute of CPAs (AICPA) and the Association of Certified Fraud Examiners (ACFE). [ Full Bio]

 Participants can earn up to 1.50 CPE credits in Specialized Knowledge and Applications upon completion of all course requirements.